 As the heart muscle wall thickens, it also becomes stiffer, which affects its function.
 Left ventricular hypertrophy can increase the risk of heart failure, when the heart can’t pump enough blood to meet the needs of the rest of the body.

 Hypertension increases the risk of coronary artery disease, which is the most common type of heart disease.
 Coronary artery disease occurs when plaques narrow or block the arteries that supply blood to the heart muscle, leading to angina (chest pain) during exertion, such as while exercising.
-As coronary artery disease gets worse, chest pain may occur even at rest, which is a sign of heart attack.
-Also called a myocardial infarction, a heart attack — heart muscle injury due to insufficient blood supply — is a medical emergency that requires immediate help.
+As coronary artery disease gets worse, chest pain may occur even at rest, which is a sign of a heart attack.
+A heart attack, also called a myocardial infarction, happens when the heart muscle doesn’t get enou A heart attack, also called a myocardial infarction, happens when the heart muscle doesn’t get enough blood.
+It’s a medical emergency that needs immediate care.

 High blood pressure damages the delicate yet critically important vessels in the brain, speeding up plaque formation and raising the risk of blockages in the brain arteries.
 The blood vessels also become more susceptible to rupturing or bleeding.
-Just a few minutes of a loss of blood flow to the brain can cause permanent disability and even death.
+Even a few minutes without blood flow to the brain can lead to lasting damage or be life-threatening.

 Hypertension can cause more blood clots to form and block arteries in the brain, leading to an ischemic stroke.